 He went with a side of vegan queso and chips.

-Before we flew out of town, we wanted to grab something hearty before hitting the airport, and we ventured back to Dandelion to get an early lunch.
+Before we flew out of town, we wanted to grab something hearty before hitting the airport.
+So we ventured back to Dandelion to get an early lunch.

-David had spied the vegan nachos on his first trip, and he was eager to sample them for himself.
+David had spied the vegan nachos on his first trip.
+He was eager to sample them for himself.

 Their nachos are called Machos Libre ($9.00), and they’re in the starters area.
 This is absolutely one that would be good for sharing, because David hardly put a dent in it!

 With a huge pile of organic corn chips, tempeh chili, and homemade vegan queso made of peanuts and nutritional yeast, it was more than a meal!
 It’s then topped with fresh tomatoes and scallions.

 I sampled several bites of the nachos to help David out as I could, and enjoyed every bold and spicy bite.